 This type of creative is often used in dynamic retargeting specific to products users viewed.
 However, e-commerce catalogues can be leveraged to advertise an entire collection rather than just individual products that have been viewed.
 The StackAdapt Creative Studio has started to utilize e-commerce platform integration with product feed display ads, which can randomize featured products in-unit from any collection.

-Will people return to bricks and mortar stores, or will the rise of innovative ad creatives that emulate the instore shopping experience be enough to make everyone happy shopping online from home… Scratch and sniff ads anyone?
+Will people return to brick and mortar stores, or will the rise of innovative ad creatives that emulate the instore shopping experience be enough to make everyone happy shopping online from home… Scratch and sniff ads anyone?
 Creatives can continue to influence some of the staying power of these purchase behaviours that are occurring today, well into tomorrow.
 It will be interesting to see how creative innovation can dictate what stays in 2021, and what new trends will emerge as they evolve.